os.path

 os.path.split()

 Split a path into two parts: the directory (everything before the final separator) and the filename (everything after).
-This is useful when you need to separate the folder from the file name.
+This is useful when you need to separate the folder from the file name so you can locate related files in the same directory or construct new paths alongside an existing one.

 os.path.split(path, /)